• Skip to primary navigation

 Instructions

-• Finely chop the onion, tomatoes, jalapenos and coriander (cilantro).
+• Finely chop the 0.5 Onion, 5 Tomatoes, 1 Jalapeños and 1 handful Fresh coriander (cilantro).

-• Add to a bowl with the lime juice and season to taste.
+• Add to a bowl with 0.5 Lime (juice only) and 1 pinch Sea salt and ground black pepper.
 Mix well.

 • The key to making the perfect pico de gallo is letting it rest.
 We let ours rest in the fridge for 30 minutes, but the longer the better.
 If you can leave this for a day before serving, the flavours will be SO much better.